bt0DotNinja/OpenDataDayWorkshop/README.md

 3. You are no afraid to learn new things.

-you can take this workshop. :smile:
+you can take this workshop also it is free. :smile:

 > Only the third is mandatory
 > If you need some help installing the software before the workshop